 In Latin America, World Vision continues to conduct training for volunteers between 16 and 25 years old.
 Through special workshops and simulations done in collaboration with the local governments, civil defense, police and firefighters, the training gives young people skills and knowledge to be first responders and to be mobilized as volunteers to distribute humanitarian supplies, provide basic psychological first aid or reporting to authorities about protection issues for children and other evaluations.

 Many of the teens and young adults have also been trained to capture video and pictures of the aftermath, sharing their story and helping them to feel empowered even the worst situations.
-So far, more than 10,000 young people have been trained in countries including Panama, Ecuador, Mexico, Bolivia, and Honduras, with more countries to be included soon.
+So far, more than 10,000 young people have been trained in countries including Panama, Ecuador, Mexico, Bolivia and Honduras with more countries to be included soon.

 World Vision’s local emergency response teams have pre-positioned supplies in areas likely to be impacted by hurricanes each year to ensure emergency teams can begin responding immediately.
 In addition to pre-positioned items in Latin American countries where the organization works that are most vulnerable to hurricanes, there are regional supplies housed in Panama, a country that is rarely hit by hurricanes but is centrally located in Latin America.
 Examples of the materials include blankets, tarps, mosquito nets, water purification tablets and hygiene kits.

+In Mexico, World Vision is using creative solutions, like partnering with a helicopter company, to get staff to areas in need faster than ever.
 In Haiti, one of the most vulnerable countries as it continues its recovery from the 2010 quake, the World Vision team has prepositioned several tons of food, water, sanitation items and more on the island of La Gonave and in major cities, specifically for emergency response if a hurricane hits.

 “We know in countries including Haiti, people are still recovering and vulnerable from past natural disasters,” Franz said.
 “So we will be watching the radar very closely, prepared to react at the first sign of a storm, by pre-positioning supplies and World Vision staff, ready to respond in those critical first moments after a hurricane.”